Braves to name Alex Anthopoulos as next general manager

 A panel of 47 major-league executives tabbed him as Sporting News‘ Executive of the Year in 2015.

-In October 2015, he declined the Blue Jays’ five-year contract extension and eventually landed in Los Angeles, where he helped build the 2017 National League champions working under Andrew Friedman.
+In October 2015, he declined the Blue Jays’ five-year contract extension and eventually landed in Los Angeles, where he helped build the 2017 National League champions while working under Andrew Friedman.

 Though Kansas City Royals general manager Dayton Moore, a John Schuerholz protégé, was linked to the GM vacancy from the very beginning, Atlanta was never granted a formal interview and Moore elected to not sever ties with the organization he led to the 2015 World Series title.

 Anthopoulos steps into the position vacated by Coppolella, who resigned in early October amid MLB’s investigation in player acquisition practices both domestic and international.
 Hart and Coppolella built arguably the top farm system in baseball — a deep well of young talent, including consensus superstar outfield prospect Ronald Acuña, that made the job opening appealing for a wide range of candidates.
-Even with possible sanctions stemming from the MLB investigation pending, it’s unlikely a well-established name like Anthopoulos leaves his high-level position with Los Angeles without inheriting a wealth of talent (and power over baseball decisions).
+Even with possible sanctions stemming from the MLB investigation pending, it’s unlikely a well-established name like Anthopoulos leaves his high-level position in Los Angeles without inheriting a wealth of talent (and front-office control).

 Trading away Noah Syndergaard in the R.A.
 Dickey deal stands as his high-profile misstep on the trading block, but Anthopoulos has demonstrated the ability to identify amateur talent and build through the minors.
 During his time in Toronto, Baseball America tabbed the Blue Jays with a top-10 farm system four times — highlighting the likes of top prospects Syndergaard, Marcus Stroman, Aaron Sanchez, Kevin Pillar, Roberto Osuna, Daniel Norris and current minor-league standout Vladimir Guerrero Jr., among others.
 (Fun fact: Anthopoulos’ Blue Jays also drafted Kris Bryant and Aaron Nola out of high school, though the future big-leaguers did not sign with the organization.)
 Jonah Keri described Anthopoulos’ approach for Grantland back in 2013: